dklane/dklane.github.io/courses.md

 title: Courses
 tagline: Courses for 2018-19
 ---
-My courses for 2018-19 include:
+The computer science courses at Bryan Station for 2018-19 include:

 * [Computer Literacy](complit): An overview of computer hardware, office applications, and living online.